Are airline passengers getting more unruly?

 Steady increase

-The International Air Transport Association (IATA) has been collecting data on disruptive passenger behavior since 2007, with statistics indicating a steady climb over the past 12 years.
+The International Air Transport Association (IATA) has been collecting data on disruptive passenger behavior since 2007.

 The latest available data, from 2017, indicated an average of one incident for every 1,053 flights.
 In 2016, IATA reported one incident for every 1,434 flights.